ming8525/special-chart-demo/README.md

 # How to start

-- Clone this repo and switch to branch `f-chart-container`
+- Clone this repo and switch to branch `f-line-error`

 - Run `npm ci`